SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 fi
 ```

-### Issue Creation and Synchronization
+### Issue Creation and synchronization

-During the first analysis, issues (type, severity, status, assignee, change log, comments) are synchronized with the Main Branch.
+During the first analysis, issues (type, severity, status, assignee, change log, comments) are synchronized with the main branch.
 In each synchronized issue, a comment is added to the change log of the issue on the branch: "The issue has been copied from branch 'master' to branch yyy".

 At each subsequent analysis of the branch, any new issue that comes from a pull request automatically inherits the attributes (type, severity, ...) the issue had in the pull request.
 A comment is added to the change log of the issue on the branch: "The issue has been merged from 'xxx' into 'yyy'"